jackeichen/pydiskcmd/README.md

 Building and installing
 =======================

+Sofware Requirements:

+    * python3(Required)
+    * python3-devel(Required, only in linux)

 Python3 Module Requirements:

-    * setuptools_scm
+    * Cython(Required)
-    * pyscsi(Need download the latest python-scsi from github)

-Extra Python3 Module Requirements by Linux:

-    * cython-sgio(Need by pyscsi, download latest version from github)
+    * cython-sgio(Optional, only in linux, need latest version from github)

-Sofware Requirements:

-    * python3
-    * python3-devel(only for linux)

-To build and install from the repository:
+Online build and install from the repository:

+    $ git clone git@github.com:jackeichen/pydiskcmd.git
     $ pip install .

 After your installation, you can use command to enable or update Linux Bash Completion for command pynvme&pysata&pyscsi(Only for Linux):

-    $ pydiskutils --enable=cmd_completion
+    $ pynvme cli-autocmd

 You can uninstall it by run: